-Tuesday July 18, Fort de France: We are freshly arrived in Martinique (Google maps has us here) after our July down-island adventure sailing course.
+Tuesday, July 18, Fort de France: We freshly arrive in Martinique (Google maps has us here) after our July down-island adventure sailing course.
 We had a great time and couldn’t wait to throw up this post and video covering a summary of the week, talk a little about the students and show you what to do to reserve your spot on the up-island course in October.

 What is an Adventure Sailing Course?